Tip Harris 'KISSAKI' Sensei

 Sean studies KYUDO, "the Way of the Bow" or Japanese archery, under SHIBATA KANJURO Sensei in Boulder, Colorado at ZENKO KYUDOJO.
 SHIBATA SENSEI is the 21st generation masterbow maker and a 4th generation ONYUMISHI or "official bowmaker to the Emperor of Japan."
 Sean also is learning JODO, “the Way of the Staff” from 5th degree black belt Tom Groendal Sensei.

-Sean is an avid writer on the subjects of Aikido and classic Japanese martial arts philosophy.
+Sean is an accomplished writer on the subjects of Aikido and classic Japanese martial arts philosophy.
 His writings have been cited and/or published in The Castle Rock News Press, The Denver Post, The Wall Street Journal, The Aikido Journal, Aikido Centrum Luar Biasa (a European Aikido publication), a graduate thesis at Texas A&M, and he was featured in a 2009 issue of Aikido Instructors Organization Magazine (AIO).

 Harris Sensei has also had the privilege of training in seminar with many talented Aikido practitioners including Hiroshi Ikeda Shihan, Mitsugi Saotome Shihan, Frank Doran Shihan, Ed Peteroy Sensei, George Bevins Sensei, Mary Heiny Sensei, Kevin Choate Sensei, Tres Hofmeister Sensei, Cyndy Hayashi Sensei, Linda Holliday Sensei, Jim Alverez Sensei, George Ledyard Sensei, Gaku Homma Sensei, Wendy Whited Sensei, Agust Dragt Sensei, Raso Hultgren Sensei, Toby Threadgill Sensei, Debbie Noblett Sensei, and Wayne Perkins Sensei.